alintulu/hbb-notes/_episodes/04-summary.md

 ## More advanced versions of the ABCD method

 There are plenty of more advanced methods based on the simple ABCD idea.
-These can include analytic fits of distributions (to trade statistical uncertainties with possibly smaller fit uncertainties), sampling of the background shape and transfer factors in several dimensions (i.e. as a function of several different variables), simultaneous fits of all regions as well as possibly other control regions, etc. It has been shown that [using machine learning tools to optimize the selections](https://arxiv.org/abs/2007.14400) for different regions can lead to further improvement in analysis sensitivity.
+These can include **analytic fits** of distributions (to trade statistical uncertainties with possibly smaller fit uncertainties), sampling of the background shape and transfer factors in **multiple dimensions** (i.e. as a function of several different variables), **simultaneous fits of all regions** as well as possibly other control regions, etc. It has been shown that **[using machine learning tools** to optimize the selections](https://arxiv.org/abs/2007.14400) for different regions can lead to further improvement in analysis sensitivity.
 So we have really just scratched the surface here, but now you have the basic knowledge to dive deeper when you feel like doing it!

 {% include links.md %}